lgondara/qa_gen/iclr_bp_v2.md

 Machine learning researchers are trained to chase the upper bounds of performance metrics.
 We want the highest F1-score, the lowest perplexity, or the top spot on a leaderboard.
 But at the {Anonymous Healthcare Organization}, where our team processes millions of pathology reports to track cancer incidence and patient outcomes, we learned that a "perfect" model can still fail to solve the actual problem.

-Over the course of four years, we deployed various NLP models, from simple regex patterns to fine-tuned BERT-type models and Large Language Models (LLMs), for tasks including tumor reportability classification, cancer relapse detection, anatomical site identification, automated staging, and report segmentation.
+Over the course of four years, we deployed various NLP models, from simple regex patterns to fine-tuned BERT-type<d-cite key="lee2020biobert,alsentzer2019publicly"></d-cite> models and Large Language Models (LLMs), for tasks including tumor reportability classification, cancer relapse detection, anatomical site identification, automated staging, and report segmentation.

 This post shares the unvarnished reality of what worked, what didn't, and why the gap between research innovation and real-world healthcare deployment is wider than most people think.